goto-bus-stop/mysqlog/README.md

   5. In the DB, find `name = 'base'` in `config` and set the value to your absolute base url *without* trailing slash

 You should then be good to go.

+# State
+What works:

+  * Post listing
+  * Post display + comment listing
+  * Commenting

+What does not work:

+  * The rest